Contact

 Biography

-Dr Doyo Gragn Enki is a Senior Medical Statistician at the NIHR Research Design Service for the East Midlands, with interest and experience in the design, conduct, analysis and reporting of different types of studies, including clinical trials and observational studies.
-Before joining University of Nottingham in Sep 2019, he worked as Research Fellow in Medical Statistics at University of Plymouth for six years where he was involved in different areas of research and teaching undergraduate and postgraduate medical students (such as study designs, clinical trials, diagnostic test accuracy studies, systematic reviews and meta-analysis).
-As part of his duties at University of Plymouth, he gave statistical consultancy services to hundreds of researchers working for the NHS on their research projects.
+Dr Doyo Gragn Enki is a Senior Quantitative Methods Advisor and Researcher at the University of Nottingham and works for the NIHR Research Support Service (RSS).
+Doyo has interest and experience in the design, conduct, analysis and reporting of different types of studies, including clinical trials and observational studies.
+Before joining University of Nottingham in Sep 2019, he worked as Research Fellow in Medical Statistics at University of Plymouth for six years where he was involved in different areas of research and teaching undergraduate and postgraduate medical students (modules on study designs, clinical trials, diagnostic test accuracy studies, systematic reviews and meta-analysis).
+As part of his duties at University of Plymouth and University of Nottingham, he gave statistical consultancy services to hundreds of researchers working for the NHS on their research projects and funding applications.
 He has collaborated on successful research funding applications and co-authored a number of publications.

 Doyo undertook BSc and MSc degree in Statistics at Addis Ababa University (Ethiopia), MSc in Biostatistics at Hasselt University (Belgium), and PhD in Statistics at the Open University (UK).